Filling station: Other goods and services commonly available

-Many stations provide toilet facilities for customer use, as well as squeegees and paper towels for customers to clean their vehicle's windows.
+Many filling stations provide toilet facilities for customer use, as well as squeegees and paper towels for customers to clean their vehicle's windows.
 Discount stations may not provide these amenities in some countries.

-Stations typically have an air compressor, typically with a built-in or provided handheld tire-pressure gauge, to inflate tires and a hose to add water to vehicle radiators.
-Some air compressor machines are free of charge, while others charge a small fee to use (typically 50 cents to a dollar in North America).
-In US states, such as California, state law requires that paying customers must be provided with free air compressor service and radiator water.
+Stations usually have an air compressor, usually with a built-in or provided handheld tire-pressure gauge, to inflate tires and a hose to add water to vehicle radiators.
+Some air compressor machines are free of charge, while others charge a small fee to use (usually 50 cents to a dollar in North America).
+In some US states, such as California, state laws require that paying customers must be provided with free air compressor service and radiator water.

 In some regions of America and Australia, many filling stations have a mechanic on duty, but this practice has died out in other parts of the world.

 Many filling stations have integrated convenience stores which sell food, beverages, and often cigarettes, lottery tickets, motor oil, and auto parts.
 Prices for these items tend to be higher than they would be at a supermarket or discount store.

 Many stations, particularly in the United States, have a fast food outlet inside.
 These are usually "express" versions with limited seating and limited menus, though some may be regular-sized and have spacious seating.
 Larger restaurants are common at truck stops and toll road service plazas.

 In some US states, beer, wine, and liquor are sold at filling stations, though this practice varies according to state law (see Alcohol laws of the United States by state).
 Nevada also allows the operation of slot and video poker machines without time restrictions.

 Vacuum cleaners, often coin-operated, are a common amenity to allow the cleaning of vehicle interiors, either by the customer or by an attendant.

 Some stations are equipped with car washes.
 Car washes are sometimes offered free of charge or at a discounted price with a certain amount of fuel purchased.
 Conversely, some car washes operate filling stations to supplement their businesses.

 From approximately 1920 to 1980, many service stations in the US provided free road maps affiliated with their parent oil companies to customers.
 This practice fell out of favor due to the 1970s energy crisis.